Federal interest rates suck.

 Obviously, nobody plans on losing their job, but if you have any concerns about your long-term employment outlook, having the federal protections in your back pocket is a good idea.

 If you read the previous section and thought those programs sound great, but unlikely to ever help you, private consolidation might be for you.

 If you have no doubt that you will be paying off your student loans in full, and you just want to save some money along the way, you are ideally suited for private consolidation of your federal loans.
 The borrowers who fall into this category usually have pretty good jobs and credit scores, and the lenders compete to get their business.

 From an employment perspective, you need to make an honest assessment of yourself.
 If you lost your job tomorrow, how long would it take you to find another job?
 Can you easily make the same money elsewhere?
 Private consolidation shouldn’t really be considered unless you have little to no concern about your long-term employment outlook.

-As we noted in our SoFi student loan review, with interest rates under 3%, these loans can offer a huge interest savings compared to federal student loans.
-This is especially true for people who racked up a ton of high interest federal student loans in graduate school.
+As we noted in our SoFi student loan review, with interest rates under 3%, these loans can offer huge interest savings compared to federal student loans.
+This is especially true for people who racked up a ton of high-interest federal student loans in graduate school.

 If you have the credit score and income to consolidate, look at it as an insurance question.